moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

       "gid://gitlab/Project/42",
       "gid://gitlab/Project/256"
     ]
-  ]
   }
+}
 ```

-In order to generate the token above the service account used for jobs will need
+To generate the token above, the service account used for jobs will need
-a membership to the downstream project with the `read_repo` permission.
+membership in the downstream project with the `read_repo` permission.
+Currently,
-Currently, this permission is not listed as one of the supported custom
+this permission is not listed as one of the supported custom abilities but is
-abilities but it is implicitly available through one of the standard roles.
+implicitly available through one of the standard roles.
+We will need to
-We will need to list each of the specific abilities to make it possible to
-generate documentation to indicate which permissions can be configured through
+enumerate each specific ability to generate documentation indicating which
+permissions can be configured through the `.gitlab-ci.yml` file.
-the `.gitlab-ci.yml`.

-Pros:
+**Pros:**

-* This removes the need to write additional data to the database to represent temporary roles for each build.
+- Removes the need to write additional data to the database to represent temporary roles for each build.
-* This design supports a change in permissions in the `.gitlab-ci.yml` file so
-  that two concurrent pipelines in the same project for two different commits
-  can operate with the appropriate access controls independent of each other.
+- Supports changes in permissions in the `.gitlab-ci.yml` file, allowing two concurrent pipelines in the same project for different commits to operate with appropriate access controls independently.

-Cons:
+**Cons:**

-* Token revocation is trickier with a stateless token.
+- Token revocation is more challenging with a stateless token.
-* Requires pipeline authors to opt-in
+- Requires pipeline authors to opt in.
-* Requires pipeline authors to understand the new syntax
+- Requires pipeline authors to understand the new syntax.
-* Still potential for over-permissioning if the new syntax is too tricky or pipelines are failing.
+- Potential for over-permissioning if the new syntax is too complex or if pipelines are failing.

 ### Stage 4: Integrate with our OAuth Provider